 - Be able to multi-home.

 The figure above illustrates an example of a multi-homed customer.
 They are advertising a more exact path to their preferred ISP to influence inbound traffic while maintaining redundancy.
-Note: Letter of Authorization (LOA) allowing to advertise a network that belongs to another ISP and contiguous /23 are required.
+Note: Letter of Authorization (LOA) allowing to advertise a network that belongs to another ISP and a contiguous /23 Public IP Address block are required.